StoneDetector/StoneDetector/README.md

 also add information on configuration and configuration parameters ... and tutorial on how to built the system and run the benchmark

 ## I want to know more

 That's great.
-Our [ICSME'21](https://www.computer.org/csdl/proceedings-article/icsme/2021/288200a070/1yNh4Mp9yE0) paper is a good introduction into the technology behind StoneDetector.
-Don't hesitate to contact us if you have any questions.
+Our [ICSME'21](https://www.computer.org/csdl/proceedings-article/icsme/2021/288200a070/1yNh4Mp9yE0) paper and presentation on [YouTube](https://youtu.be/GirClq1CA8w) is a good introduction into the technology behind StoneDetector.
+Don't hesitate to contact us if you have any questions:
+ * Wolfram Amme: Wolfram.Amme@uni-jena.de
+ * André Schäfer: Andre.Schaefer@uni-jena.de
+ * Thomas Heinze: Thomas.Heinze@dhge.de

-Here are links to the [Spoon](https://github.com/INRIA/spoon) and [WALA](https://github.com/wala/WALA) projects.
+Here are links to the [Spoon](https://github.com/INRIA/spoon) and [WALA](https://github.com/wala/WALA) projects, which StoneDetector has been built upon.

-Unfortunately, the code has not been cleaned yet, though we are aiming to do so in the near future.
+Unfortunately, StoneDetector's code has not been cleaned up yet, though, we are planning to do so in the near future ...